 - Loss of your network due to damage of another network – such as loss of a bridge that has your pipes crossing it, or a levy burst that causes scour damage to adjacent pipes

-Network resilience analysis is an issue of on-going relevance to infrastructure asset managers and should be incorporated into your practice where it’s appropriate.
+Network resilience analysis is an issue of on-going relevance to infrastructure asset management practitioners and should be incorporated into your practice where it’s appropriate.